-Our good friend Mike Van de Elzen, phenomenal chef and owner of Good from Scratch cookery school is here to save the day.
+Our good friend and chef Mike Van de Elzen is here to save the day.
 Here he shares his simple tips for removing rust, sticky spots or other unidentifiable (and unwanted) marks on your beloved cast iron cookware.

 MIKE'S CAST IRON CARE PLAN

 If your cast iron pan becomes sticky or rusty, cover the base with 1cm of salt.
 Place the pan on a high heat and cook the salt for about 10 minutes or until the salt starts to spit or turn light brown, wrap a kitchen towel (or your Ironclad Pan Snug) around the handle, carefully remove the pan from the heat, and throw the salt out.
 It will be extremely hot, so I tip mine into the fireplace ash bucket, While the pan is still hot, rub the surface with a wad of paper towels.
 Once dry, pour a little oil in the pan and use a clean paper towel to rub it in.
 Every time you use it, while it's still warm, rinse it with hot water and scrub anything that doesn't wash off with a soft brush, dry, then apply a teaspoon of grapeseed oil to the entire surface with a paper towel.

 As a general rule, in the initial weeks your cast iron pan will need slightly more oil or butter than you might usually use when cooking.
 Until the patina develops, things may stick a little but that's easy to fix and it will just get better with more use.
 So keep cooking!

 Heating your pan is different with cast iron, because it takes a little longer to heat up, but does get very hot and retains the heat well.